autogluon/tabrepo/README.md

 ```

 The experiment will require ~200GB of disk storage and 32GB of memory (although we use memmap to load model predictions
-on the fly, large dataset still have a significant memory footprint even for a couple of models).
+on the fly, large datasets still have a significant memory footprint even for a couple of models).
 In particular, we
-used a `m6i.4xlarge` machine for our experiments which took under 24 hrs (less than $7 of compute).
+used a `m6i.4xlarge` machine for our experiments which took under 24 hrs (less than $7 of compute with spot instance pricing).
 Excluding the 10-repeat seeded ablations, the experiments take under 1 hour.

 All the table and figures of the paper will be generated under `scripts/output/{expname}`.

+### Reproducing the raw TabRepo dataset

+To reproduce the entire TabRepo dataset (context `"D244_F3_C1530"`) from scratch, refer to the [benchmark execution README](scripts/execute_benchmarks/README.md).

+To instead reproduce a small subset of the TabRepo dataset in a few minutes, run [examples/run_quickstart_from_scratch.py](examples/run_quickstart_from_scratch.py).

 ## Future work